addania/coding/src/pages/Querying_data_from_project_files.md

 It should actually be called node, otherwise we will have an error. index is the index of the element in our array on which we are currently itterating.

-> for each element in our array, we will create a ```<tr>``` tag which will have a unique property key which will be equal to the index of that element in the array
+> For each element in our array, we will create a ```<tr>``` tag which will have a unique property key which will be equal to the index of that element in the array
 ```<tr key={index}>
 ...
 </tr>
 ```
-> then this table row (tr) will create 4 columns ```<td>``` Each of ```<td>``` tags will access the element of array, which is in fact an object, where we retrieve values for example: node.base
+> Then this table row (tr) will create 4 columns ```<td>``` Each of ```<td>``` tags will access the element of array, which is in fact an object, where we retrieve values for example: node.base

-> In React each array element over which we will itterate needs a unique key property.
+> In React each array element over which we will iterate needs a unique key property.

-Each time you iterate over an array you have to set the key prop to each of the resulting DOM element as React needs it to optimize the re-rendering.
+> Each time you iterate over an array you have to set the key prop to each of the resulting DOM element as React needs it to optimize the re-rendering.

-React for example will detect duplicates and only renders the first node with this key.
+> React for example will detect duplicates and only renders the first node with this key.
 Without key={index} there will be an error in console that each child in the list should have a unique key property.
 More reading:
 ```
 https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js
 https://stackoverflow.com/questions/37651660/react-each-child-in-an-array-or-iterator-should-have-a-unique-key-prop?rq=1